 Some debt collectors will try to contact your employer

 Contacting your employer directly is against data protection law, but some collection agencies will threaten this sort of move.
 Just worrying and waiting for this to happen is bad enough and if it actually does happen, your reputation is damaged for quite some time.
 People can get into debt through no fault of their own, of course, but if you haven’t tried to resolve the situation yourself, can you be trusted to run a project or even a small budget?
+If pdcs have contacted you, contact professionals to help you write off your debt with an IVA.

 Your debts can prevent you from getting new jobs or promotions